mrahmed/cs410/Readme.md

 ![screenshot of the iframe slider `quranTopicModelSlider.html`](images/iframeModelSlider.PNG)

 We also added `index.html` to allow users to explore the models in either folder from the same page.
 Use the check-box to switch between models applied to the original chapters and models applied to the equal size chunks of text.
+Areas where user can interact with the tool are highlighted.

 ![screenshot of the iframe slider `index.html`](images/slider_illustrated.png)